robinoud/BADS7604_HW3_Deep-Learning/README.md

 ## 1. Dataset
 Before modeling, the dataset selection is the crucial thing of the comparison between Multilayer Perceptron (MLP) and traditional machine learning.
 First, we prepared the **`Wine dataset`** but it’s too small for being applied with MLP.
 So, it is obvious that a huge number of input data is one of the key reasons why we need deep learning.

 Then, we had an interest in the **`Adult dataset`** from UCI huge enough for our experiment.
-The dataset is for making a prediction whether a person's income exceeds $50K/yr based on census data (48,842 rows).
+The dataset is for making a prediction whether a person's income exceeds $50K per year based on census data (48,842 rows).
 Also known as the **`Census Income dataset`**.

 Ref: https://archive.ics.uci.edu/ml/datasets/Adult